excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `langCode`

 Determines the language of the UI.
 It should be one of the [available language codes](https://github.com/excalidraw/excalidraw/blob/d337c8b15f6c1085287b12ecbe59c96e2c4e0ff4/src/i18n.ts#L14).
 Defaults to `en` (English).

-#### `onLangChange`

-This callback is triggered when the `langCode` prop passed to the Excalidraw component changes.
-It is also invoked on the initial mount.

 #### `renderFooter`